22nd Month Update

 Affiliates

-We’ve still been failing at monetizing Partners in Fire, but we learned some awesome things at Fincon that I think will help us improve greatly in this area.
-The pro-networking pass gave us an opportunity to meet with some new affiliate networks, which we just started with during the month of September.
-We are hoping to see an increase in affiliate sales due to these networks in the next few months.
+We’ve still failed at monetizing Partners in Fire, but we learned some incredible things at Fincon that will help us improve significantly.
+The pro-networking pass allowed us to meet with some new affiliate networks, which we just started with in September.
+We hope to see an increase in affiliate sales due to these networks in the next few months.

 One of my biggest concerns with affiliate networks is CJ affiliates.
-It has lots of great companies as part of its network, but it kicks you off if you don’t make any sales in the first sixty days.
+It has many great companies in its network, but it kicks you off if you don’t make any sales in the first sixty days.
 The problem is that it takes a long time for individual companies to decide whether to accept you as part of their network.
-I’ve got quite a few companies in my “pending” que, and they’ve been there for weeks.
+I’ve got quite a few companies in my “pending” queue, and they’ve been there for weeks.

-It’s hard to make a sale when companies won’t even look at your application.
-It’s also difficult when companies reject you and don’t give a reason.
-I’m sure that a lot of companies pass on us because of our stats, but that’s just the way it is with small bloggers.
-We have to keep on chugging and keep on growing in order to get noticed and start working with larger affiliate companies.
+It’s hard to sell when companies don’t even look at your application.
+It’s also tricky when companies reject you and don’t give a reason.
+I’m sure many companies pass on us because of our stats, but that’s just how it is with small bloggers.
+We have to keep chugging and growing to get noticed and start working with larger affiliate companies.

 Ads